baloise/design-system/README.md

 ## About

-UI-Libary is an open source library for building amazing web applications that follow the Baloise corporate style guidelines.
+Baloise Design-System is an open source library for building amazing web applications that follow the Baloise corporate style guidelines.

 ## Documentation